openstack/openstack-manuals/doc/cli-reference/source/cinder.rst

 ``--force``
   Allows or disallows backup of a volume when the volume is attached to an instance.
-If set to True, backs up the volume whether its status is "available" or "in- use".
-The backup of an "in-use" volume means your data is crash consistent.
+If set to True, backs up the volume whether its status is
+  "available"
+  or
+  "in-use".
+  The
+  backup
+  of
+  an
+  "in-use"
+  volume
+  means
+  your
+  data
+  is crash consistent.
 Default=False.

 ``--snapshot-id <snapshot-id>``